Get notified of page updates

 Importantly, most people with private insurance do not face the same obstacle.
 We must prioritize screening, early detection, and prevention in all communities and age groups—and focus on policies that reduce barriers for vulnerable populations.

-As recommended by National Comprehensive Cancer Network (NCCN) or similar medical guidelines, it will enable coverage of genetic counseling and testing for Medicare beneficiaries with a:
+As recommended by the National Comprehensive Cancer Network (NCCN) or similar medical guidelines, it will enable coverage of genetic counseling and testing for Medicare beneficiaries with a:

 • Family history of a hereditary cancer gene mutation, or